 - Rate Stabilization Fund Consistent with the Board's financial policies and as envisioned in the bond indenture, this fund is to be established to mitigate large annual rate increases.
 At the end of FY 2001, the balance in this fund totaled \$6.5 million.
-Under the FY 2001 2010 financial plan, this deposit would be utilized in FY 2007 and FY 2008.
 Future deposits to the rate stabilization fund will be determined annually based on financial performance in that fiscal year and updated ten year capital and operating forecasts. - Senior Lien Debt Service Reserve Fund The bond indenture requires WASA to maintain a debt service reserve fund for its senior lien bonds in the amount of ten percent of future maximum annual debt service.
 This reserve is in addition to the 180 day operating and maintenance reserve, is held by WASA's trustee and can only be used in the event that net revenues are insufficient to meet the next debt service payment.
-Currently, this reserve is sized at approximately \$23.1 million, and will increase as WASA issues additional fixed rate debt.
+Currently, this reserve is sized at approximately \$23.4 million, and will increase as WASA issues additional fixed rate debt.
 WASA earns interest on this reserve that is included in other operating revenue and is used to offset annual debt service payments.
 (The level of interest earnings that WASA can retain on the debt service reserve fund is limited by federal arbitrage restrictions.)